qrxnz/qrack/README.md

 go build -o ./qrack
 ```

-Or you can use just
+Or you can use just:

 ```sh
 just